Smashthehedgehog/tradebot/README.md

 - Total return vs. the S&P 500 benchmark
 - Average daily gain/loss
 - Volatility of daily returns
+- Annualised Sharpe ratio
+- Maximum drawdown (largest peak-to-trough decline)
 - Total number of trades made
 - Final portfolio value

+It also supports **walk-forward validation** (`--walk-forward` flag): instead of a single 90-day test, the bot runs 4 independent test windows of 45 days each, re-training from scratch before each one.
+This gives a far more reliable picture of whether the model generalises to unseen data.

+---

+### `notifications/emailer.py` — The Alert System
+Sends plain-text email notifications via SMTP when key events happen:
+- Training complete (with epoch count, final reward, and elapsed time)
+- Backtest complete (with all metrics)
+- Each hourly cycle complete (with any trades made and current weights)
+- Any ERROR-level log event (subject line includes the error message)

+Email is entirely opt-in.
+Leave `SMTP_USER` or `NOTIFY_EMAIL` blank in `config.py` and the module silently no-ops — it is always safe to call.
+When enabled, it works with Gmail App Passwords, SendGrid, or any STARTTLS-capable SMTP server.

 ---